 Freedom Cannot Be Bent

-I saw much of this coming that night on the rooftop in a glimpse — the logic is simple: If you want a career, you must join the machine and play the game.
+I saw much of this coming - so clearly - that night on the rooftop in a glimpse — the logic is simple: If you want a career, you must join the machine and play the game.
 Short horizons.
 High pressure.
 I’ve seen too many people break.
 Because freedom cannot be bent.
 Power and budgets are often managed with breathtaking incompetence.
 Indifference wins (unless you step out of the loop)

 Tourists and Natives In the 00s